Research

 CMS Detector Performance Summary: https://cds.cern.ch/record/2876546

-We study scalable machine learning models for full event reconstruction in high-energy electron-positron collisions based on a highly granular detector simulation.
-Particle-flow (PF) reconstruction can be formulated as a supervised learning task using tracks and calorimeter clusters or hits.
-We compare a graph neural network and kernel-based transformer and demonstrate that both avoid quadratic memory allocation and computational cost while achieving realistic PF reconstruction.
-We show that hyperparameter tuning on a supercomputer significantly enhances the physics performance of the models, improving the jet transverse momentum resolution by up to 50% compared to the baseline.
-The resulting model is highly portable across hardware processors, supporting Nvidia, AMD, and Intel Habana cards.
-Finally, we demonstrate that the model can be trained on highly granular inputs consisting of tracks and calorimeter hits, resulting in a competitive physics performance with the baseline.
-Datasets and software to reproduce the studies are published following the findable, accessible, interoperable, and reusable (FAIR) principles.
+Efficient and accurate algorithms are necessary to reconstruct particles in the highly granular detectors anticipated at the High-Luminosity Large Hadron Collider and the Future Circular Collider.
+We study scalable machine learning models for event reconstruction in electron-positron collisions based on a full detector simulation.
+Particle-flow reconstruction can be formulated as a supervised learning task using tracks and calorimeter clusters.
+We compare a graph neural network and kernel-based transformer and demonstrate that we can avoid quadratic operations while achieving realistic reconstruction.
+We show that hyperparameter tuning significantly improves the performance of the models.
+The best graph neural network model shows improvement in the jet transverse momentum resolution by up to 50% compared to the rule-based algorithm.
+The resulting model is portable across Nvidia, AMD and Habana hardware.
+Accurate and fast machine-learning based reconstruction can significantly improve future measurements at colliders.

 Code: https://github.com/jpata/particleflow